 Limit the Noise

 We live in a world that we are bombarded with news, advertisements, and commentary everywhere we turn- especially online.
 We must understand our homes and hearts are sacred places and most of us too easily let in unwelcomed alerts and updates that add to our anxiety or worry.
 Yes, be informed and then turn it off.
 We must be willing to look at our patterns of social media and news usage and stop or limit it.
 I promise you will begin to feel a little lighter.
+Drug use and abuse has become a serious threat and the drug rehab places have helped people overcome them.

 Acknowledge your Feelings and Connect with Your Friends

 Now is the time to reach out to your tribe.
 Go on a walk with a friend or pick up the phone or video chat- however you need to connect- but just keep in touch with someone who can be your sounding board and you for them.
 And if you need help- a sanity break, or need to run errands, or are struggling to make ends meet please tell your friends- help each other and be there to hold each other up when you feel like you might just fall down from the weight of it all.
 Reach out to them- and I mean reach out and pull them in with both hands and keep them close- you need connection now more than ever and so do your kids even if it has to be at a safe distance.
+If anyone close to you is suffering from addiction issues they can get help from gainesville addiction center with your help.

 Find time to Reflect and Pray